Double Take™ 'Pink Storm' Chaenomeles speciosa 'Pink Storm' PP20,920

 - Oval to oblong, glossy dark green leaves.
 No fall color.

-- Salmon or coral colored flower with 29-40 petals per flower that resemble sweetheart roses.
+- Salmon or coral colored double flower with 29-40 petals per flower that resemble sweetheart roses.
 Branches may be clipped and forced for winter bloom.
 Blooms on old wood so do not over prune in the spring.
+Thornless and do not produce fruit.

 - Dense, broad, rounded